 Bachelor Courses in English

 Business (fall/spring), Mechatronics (fall), Computer Science – Software & Information Engineering (fall), Computer Science Digital Innovation (spring), Environment & Engineering (fall), Inter Media (spring), Social Work (spring), and Electrical Engineering (fall).
-A full load is 24-30 ECTS units (12-15 credit hours) and may involve as many as 9 courses/semester.
+A full load is 24-30 ECTS units (12-15 credit hours) and may involve as many as 9 courses/semester; it is not possible to enroll in courses from more than one study area.
 For a list of courses taught in English, click here.

 Master Courses in English

 Mechatronics (fall/spring), Sustainable Energy Systems (fall/spring), Computer Science (spring), and International Management & Leadership (spring).
 Master-level students may attend for one or two semesters and enroll in master-level courses, upper-level bachelor courses, and/or research.
+It is not possible to enroll in courses from more than one study area.
 For a list of courses taught in English, click here.

 Students interested in learning German before their fall exchange semester are invited to attend a summer language program offered by the University of Konstanz (a partner of Vorarlberg University of Applied Sciences) during the month of August.